ikim025/ucr-cs100/textbook/tools/git/advanced-git/README.md

     git fetch <remote_name>

-If we wanted to fetch from Mike Izbicki's repository, then we would configure a remote to his repository labeled `upstream` and run `git fetch upstream`.
+If we want to fetch from Mike Izbicki's repository, then we would configure a remote to his repository labeled `upstream` and run `git fetch upstream`.
 This will pull all the current files that he has in his repository.

 If you want to combine all his files with your repository, you can try to merge it with your branch with the following command: